alphasights/tech-assessments/README.md

 * Maintainability: the code is clear and easy to work with.
 * Usability: the user will be able to easily interact with the app, with minimal or no instruction.
 * Visual design: the app is reasonably pleasing to the eye.
+* Testing: don't worry about coverage but do showcase your familiarity with testing.